MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 ## Context and Authentication

-You may require authentication before allowing a user to configure your tab or your content include sources that have their own authentication protocols.
+You might require authentication before allowing a user to configure your tab or your content might include sources that have their own authentication protocols.
 See [Authenticate a user in a Microsoft Teams tab](foo.md) Context information can be used to help construct authentication requests and authorization page URLs.
 See [Microsoft Teams authentication flow for tabs](foo.md).

 ## Modify or remove a tab